cosmos/governance/Bank.md

 ### Potential implications
 #### Enabling `sendenabled`
-Setting the `sendenabled` parameter to `false` will enables ATOMs to be transferred between accounts.
+Setting the `sendenabled` parameter to `true` will enable ATOMs to be transferred between accounts.
 This capability was first enabled when the cosmoshub-2 chain launched.

 #### Disabling `sendenabled`
 Setting the `sendenabled` parameter to `false` will prevent ATOMs from being transferred between accounts.
 ATOMs may still be staked and earn rewards.
 This is how the cosmoshub-1 chain launched.